Skip to content

 When asked to reflect on the difference between renting and owning, Shari highlights the value of both equity and mental well-being.
 “I’m not just giving someone money.
 I’m going to have something in return.
 And I’m no longer paying for living situation that I really didn’t want in the first place!”

-“It’s natural to be nervous and unsure.
+Having graduated from the FSS Program, Shari is poised to offer her own words of coaching and advice to prospective participants: “It’s natural to be nervous and unsure.
 But just talk to your counselors.
 They give great advice, they’re here when we’re doubting ourselves.
 It’s not an easy process and it’s not quick.
 But put your mind to it, always ask questions, and take it one day at a time.”

 Congratulations to you, Shari, on your accomplishment!